fread-ink/epub-cfi-resolver/README.md

 ```
 including any additional properties from the parser relevant to position _within_ the node, e.g. `.sideBias`.
 See section on `.get()`.

+Note that the returned `offset` may be adjusted from the one given in the CFI.
+This is because the CFI standard specifies that adjacents text and CDATA nodes should be treated as single nodes and the resolver translates from the CFI way of counting to the one used by the DOM standard.

 In addition, the property `.relativeToNode` will be present if the CFI location was _before_ or _after_ a node (rather than _at_ or _inside_ a node). `.relativeToNode` can have the values "before" or "after".

 If the CFI is a range then the output will be: